-&lt;sup>1 The second author is a member of the English-language editorial team.
+[†]The second author is a member of the English-language editorial team.
 To maintain objectivity, an outside editor oversaw the review process and was fully responsible for editorial decisions related to this submission.

-If turnout is an indication of public engagement in an election, then most Canadians are distinctly disengaged from school board politics.
-When school board elections are held concurrently with competitive and high-turnout municipal races - as in Toronto in 2014 and Calgary in 2017, for example, both of whose municipal elections had turnout rates in the mid-50-percent range - turnout rates in school board elections are ten or more points below those of the concurrent mayoral race, languishing in the mid-40s (City of Toronto, 2014; City of Calgary, 2017).
-When school board elections are not held concurrently with municipal elections, as in Quebec, turnout rates regularly drop into the single digits.
-(Ministère de l'Éducation et de l'Enseignement supérieur, 2014).
+[©] Canadian Political Science Association (l'Association canadienne de science politique) and/et la Société québécoise de science politique 2019 races-as in Toronto in 2014 and Calgary in 2017, for example, both of whose municipal elections had turnout rates in the mid-50-per-cent range-turnout rates in school board elections are ten or more points below those of the concurrent mayoral race, languishing in the mid-40s (City of Toronto, 2014; City of Calgary, 2017).
+When school board elections are not held concurrently with municipal elections, as in Quebec, turnout rates regularly drop into the single digits (Ministère de l'Éducation et de l'Enseignement supérieur, 2014).
 Across Canada, voters appear to place little importance on school board elections.

 Survey data tell much the same story.
 Results from the Calgary portion of the Canadian Municipal Election Study (CMES) reveal that Calgarians have extremely low levels of interest in school board politics.
-Respondents' average reported level of interest in municipal politics was 6.8 out of ten, compared to 7.4 for provincial politics and 7.6 for federal politics - important and statistically significant differences, but all in the same general ballpark.
-For school board politics, however, the average level of interest was an astonishingly low 3.9 out of 10.2 School board politics is simply not a priority for most electors.
+Respondents' average reported level of interest in municipal politics was 6.8 out of 10, compared to 7.4 for provincial politics and 7.6 for federal politics-important and statistically significant differences, but all in the same general ballpark.
+For school board politics, however, the average level of interest was an astonishingly low 3.9 out of 10.1 School board politics is simply not a priority for most electors.

-These low levels of turnout and interest in school board elections are especially striking in light of emerging research on the composition of voting populations in low turnout elections.
+These low levels of turnout and interest in school board elections are especially striking in light of emerging research on the composition of voting populations in low-turnout elections.
 Studies of school board elections in the United States, where turnout is similarly low, have noted the potential influence of well-organized groups in low-turnout elections that may have distinctly different interests from the wider population.
-While the effects of this phenomenon on public policy remain a matter of debate, recent research suggests that they could well be substantial: in U.S. school board elections, school districts with off-cycle elections are associated with 3 percent higher pay rates for teachers than those with on-cycle elections, possibly reflecting the greater influence of teacher unions in low-turnout elections (Anzia 2011, Moe 2006).
+While the effects of this phenomenon on public policy remain a matter of debate, recent research suggests that they could well be substantial: in US school board elections, school districts with off-cycle elections are associated with 3 per cent higher pay rates for teachers than those with on-cycle elections, possibly reflecting the greater influence of teacher unions in low-turnout elections (Anzia, 2011; Moe, 2005).
 There is every reason to believe that low turnout could have similarly important policy implications in Canada.